burtlo/topics-in-ruby/section_01.md

 ```

 If the original developer did not know about the existing method they would have
-been to see the above failed expectation when they were likely expecting:
+seen the above failed expectation when they were likely expecting:

 ```
  Failure/Error: its(:capitalize) { should == "A Good Working Relationship" }